Andrew Knizner Player Props: Cardinals vs. Pirates

 - Knizner hit .215 with 10 doubles, four home runs and 26 walks.

-- In 15 of 97 games last season (15.5%), Knizner picked up an RBI, and seven of those games (7.2%) included more than one RBI.
-He had three or more RBIs in three contests.
+- Knizner picked up an RBI in 15.5% of his games last year (15 of 97), with two or more RBIs in seven of those contests (7.2%).
+He had three or more RBIs in three games.

 - He came around to score 24 times in 97 games (24.7%) last season, including three occasions when he scored more than once (3.1%).